Most people think that vizslas are malnourished or weak at first glance.

 The best sources of vitamins, minerals, and antioxidants for dogs are fruits and vegetables.
 Blueberries, cranberries, and apples are all very common fruits used by manufacturers for their taste and nutrients.
-Vegetables like kale, spinach, and beetroot are also added due to their high fiber content.
-Both pumpkin and chicory root benefit the digestive system of dogs through probiotic support.
+Vegetables like kale, spinach, and beetroot are included due to their high fiber content.
+Both pumpkin and chicory root benefits the digestive system of dogs through probiotic support.

 Ingredients to avoid in dog food for vizslas

-Most dog owners are unaware of what different terms in dog foods mean.
-This allows some brands to slip in low-quality ingredients and fillers in their recipe.
+Most dog owners are unaware of what different terms in dog foods mean, which allows some brands to slip in low-quality ingredients and fillers in their recipes.
 Here are some of them that you should avoid when buying dog foods:

 1. Meat by-products

 By-products are made from offal and usually contain intestines, tongues, hooves, and other waste organs.
 They offer little protein to your dog and are sometimes derived from dead animals, making their consumption dangerous.